On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: Galois deformation rings

 \section{Galois deformation rings}

-Assume $p\geq 5.$ Let $\brho: G_{\Q_p}\to \GL_2(\F)$ be a two dimensional continuous representation of $G_{\Q_p} = \Gal(\overline{\Q}_p / \Q_p).$ In this section, we study the relation between Galois deformation rings of different types.
+Assume $p\geq 5.$ Let $\brho: G_{\Q_p}\to \GL_2(\F)$ be a two dimensional continuous representation of $G_{\Q_p} = \Gal(\overline{\Q}_p / \Q_p).$ In this section, we study the congruence relation of Galois deformation rings of different (tame) types.
 Our method does not allow to determine the precise structure of the Galois deformation rings, but is enough for application in \S\ref{section:GK-dim}.